While searching for a fresh alternative to gallery canvases artist Marguerite Bartherotte aka "G.Kero" turned her hands to fashion.

-I usualy wear high-size pants and a long coat in winter, with a colourful silk scarf.
+I usually wear high-size pants and a long coat in winter, with a colorful silk scarf.

 The best in summer would be something very light: short pants and a large blouse attached au dessus de la taille.
 Happy when the wind enters my shirt …

-When I have the colours that match together…
+When I have the colors that match together…

 Lots of possibilities, that’s why it’s very hard to answer briefly.

-What is your one favourite thing to do in Cap Ferret/Paris and which you would miss if you lived anywhere else in the world?
+What is your one favorite thing to do in Cap Ferret/Paris and which you would miss if you lived anywhere else in the world?

 If I left Cap Ferret, I would miss the direct communication with all G.Kero fans that come to my atelier.
 The beautiful place I got.
 If I left Paris, I would miss all those crazy healthy food places.